nephiw/family-photos/README.md

 * Admin's can create new family member accounts

 # Bugs
-* Once you view one photo in the gallery, it will be the only photo that load until you refresh the page.
+* Drag and Drop phtoto upload does not work in the Chrome browser, but it does work in all of the other browsers I have tested.

 ## Near Future Capabilities
 This is not even close to where I want it to be.
 Here are some of the things I want to add:
-* Be able to delete photos
+* Be able to undelete photos
   * Admin's can delete any photo
   * Family members can delete their own photos
   * Photos are put into a trash can and can be restored by the admin or original uploader
   * Photos and metadata are deleted permanently after a month in the trash, but I don't want to do a chron job, I want it to be checked when the photos are fetched as a side effect.
 Maybe in a different process?
-* The photo detail should be the full screen and it should not be popover
-  * The photo detail should be part of the URL
 * I want users to be able to create their own albums to organize the photos they like, and then be able to download the whole album as a zip file.
   * Albums are created by the user and can be named whatever they like
   * Albums can be downloaded as a zip file containing all the photos in the album